duayres/RustEmu-Core/README.md

 cmake based build not affected by this and appropriate libs expected to be in default boost lib place for OS

-For generated x64 boost libs in starge/x86/lib (without damage default x86 boost libs) you can add to boost build command line tail:
+For generated x64 boost libs in stage/x86/lib (without damage default x86 boost libs) you can add to boost build command line tail:

   address-model=64 --stagedir=stage\x64

+--  If Windows OS:

 for windows x64

 (for visual studio 2013 = msvc-12.0, for 2012 = msvc-11.0 and etc.)

 bjam --build-type=complete toolset=msvc-12.0 threading=multi link=static address-model=64 --stagedir=stage\x64